davneesh/davneesh/README.md

 -->

  👋 Hi there, I am Avneesh Dayal <br>
- 🎓I am a final-year B.Tech student in Computer Science at IIIT Jabalpur <br>
+ 🎓 I am a final-year B.Tech student in Computer Science at IIIT Jabalpur <br>
+ 💻 As a tech enthusiast, I thrive on exploring cutting-edge advancements and leveraging them to uncover insights and drive solutions.
+With strong skills in Python, SQL,
+    and data visualization tools, I have a keen interest in data analytics.

  💬 Reach Out ... <br>
  📫 Email: avneeshdayal2002@gmail.com <br>